jtnaughton/Photo-awards/README.md

 ## List of Proposed Improvements

+•	Transform the design to be responsive.
+Currently, the use of fixed style attributes such as padding: 10px results in varying ratios depending on the screen size of the device accessing the application.
+To address this issue, the design must be adjusted to maintain consistent ratios across different screen sizes, ensuring a uniform experience regardless of the monitor used.

-•	Implement functionality to read locally selected image files by the user.
+- Implement functionality to read locally selected image files by the user.
 Currently, the application does not display these images in the grid.
 Enhance the application to read the file content and convert it to a format that can be used as a source for an image, such as a base64-encoded data URL.

 •	Enhance the test coverage for the application.
 Presently, only basic testing exists to confirm the creation of components and services.
 Expand the test suite to ensure correct data flow and validate the expected execution of functions.